Invariants of 4-manifolds from Khovanov-Rozansky link homology: Khovanov--Rozansky homology in 3-spheres

 where the latter denotes the homomorphism associated to the trace of the link isotopy $\phi_t(L)$ in $\R^3\times \I$.
 This is well-defined by Theorem~\ref{thm:ETWfunctoriality}, even though for some $t$ the embeddings $\phi_t(L)$ can be highly non-generic with respect to projection in the $z$-coordinate.
 Also note that while Reidemeister I moves induce $q$-grading shifts on the level of $\KhR$, any isotopy of framed links features such moves in pairs, leading to a grading-preserving isomorphism.

 \begin{lem} The parallel transport isomorphisms $\Kh(\phi_t)$ define a flat connection on $T(B,L)$. \end{lem} \begin{proof} Lemma~\ref{lem:connectdiffeos} (1) implies that we have such parallel transport maps $\Kh(\phi_t)$ between the fibers over any pair of points $\phi_0$ and $\phi_1$ in the base.
-Lemma~\ref{lem:connectdiffeos} (2) and Theorem~\ref{thm:ETWfunctoriality} imply that the parallel transport maps between the fibers do not depend on the choice of the path $\phi_t$. \end{proof}
+Note that $\pi_1(M(B), \phi_0) \cong \pi_1(SO(3))\cong \Z/2\Z$ is generated by the class of the loop obtained from $\phi_0$ by rotating through $360$ degrees around the $z$-axis, to which $\Kh$ assigns the identity map, see also Section~\ref{sec:duality}.
+Lemma~\ref{lem:connectdiffeos} (2) and Theorem~\ref{thm:ETWfunctoriality} thus imply that the parallel transport maps between the fibers do not depend on the choice of the path $\phi_t$. \end{proof}

 \begin{defn} Let $L\subset B$ be a link embedded in a 3-ball.
 Then we define the Khovanov--Rozansky homology of $L$ in $B$ to be

 the bigraded abelian group of flat sections of the bundle $T(B,L)$. \end{defn} Note that every diffeomorphism $\phi\colon B\to \R^3$ such that $\phi(L)$ is generic and blackboard-framed induces a grading-preserving isomorphism $\KhR(B,L)\to \Khb(\phi(L))$ by evaluating sections at the point $\phi$.